We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 Because of the intense food cravings we discussed above, eating disorders are much more common in women with PCOS than in women without the disease.
 In fact, a recent study found that women with PCOS are four times more likely to exhibit disordered eating patterns than women without the condition, and another study found that 60% of women with both PCOS and obesity met the criteria for binge eating disorder.1,9

-This high number is almost certainly related to the very high levels of insulin typically found in women with both these conditions, since high insulin levels can cause intense cravings.1,9 The combination of uncontrolled weight gain, poor energy levels, and uncontrollable cravings can lead to binge eating and/or binging and purging behaviors.
+This high number is almost certainly related to the very high levels of insulin typically found in women who have both of these conditions, since high insulin levels can cause intense cravings.1,9 The combination of uncontrolled weight gain, poor energy levels, and uncontrollable cravings can lead to binge eating and/or binging and purging behaviors.

 If you think you may be struggling with an eating disorder, please speak with a healthcare professional who can offer appropriate care.
 You are not alone in this and what you’re going through is likely closely tied to other factors in your body.
 Please don’t be afraid to ask for help if you need it.